Biden to visit Arizona computer chip site, highlight jobs

 Computer chip company Intel has also invested in Arizona, which has become a microcosm of the nation’s broader political divides.
 The state on Monday certified the results of this year’s elections, a process drawn out by many GOP officials who falsely claim the 2020 election, in which Biden beat Trump, was rigged.

 Republican Arizona Gov. Doug Ducey will attend the event, as will his newly elected Democratic successor, Katie Hobbs, Arizona’s current secretary of state.
+Also slated to attend are Apple CEO Tim Cook, TSMC’s founder Morris Chang, Micron CEO Sanjay Mehrotra and NVIDIA CEO Jensen Huang.

 Biden uses his visits to chip plants to talk about the jobs he expects will come to those regions, a process that could take a decade or longer to come to full fruition.
 Companies could face a challenge in finding educated workers for jobs with incomes averaging over $100,000 a year, according to Labor Department figures.